The Blasphemy of Bibleolatry

 Lev chapter 12 describes a woman’s uncleanliness during and after menstruation, and ritual purification for women.
 I hope all those women who cite Old Testament commandments against anything are strict in the obedience to these rituals.
 Of course, since they can’t speak in Church (1Cor 14:34-35), we don’t need to hear them griping about it.

 So again, those who cite the Law of Moses to condemn homosexuality, show themselves to be cherry-picking scripture very selectively, ignoring the prohibitions against the things they choose to indulge in.
 Similarly, falsely citing the Bible as the basis for “traditional marriage” of one man and one woman ignores the fact that through most of the Bible, the definition of marriage was one man and multiple prepubescent underage women, who were considered his chattel property.
+And if you want to follow strictly the Biblical definition of “traditional marriage,” it also means that a rape victim must be forced to marry her rapist (Deut 22:28-29).
+Fortunately, marriage has been evolving and being redefined for millennia.

 I’d like to wrap up this subsection with something that it so absurd it seems like a joke, but I’m not kidding.
 I recently received in my office P.O.
 Box a brochure just addressed to “Business Manager” at my address (neither my personal or business name was included — kind of the business equivalent of “occupant”).
 It was from an organization called “The Geocentric Bible Foundation, Inc.” The headline title blares: “Have Scientists Been Wrong?
 For 400 Years?”
 By starting with the premise that The Bible is the inerrant and infallible Word of God and everything in it is to be taken literally, and from there citing a Biblical basis for claims that the sun revolves around the earth and not the earth around the sun.
 While most of even those who believe in Bible inerrancy or even Bible literalism would allow for some allegoric or figurative references and would not accept either the Biblical citations or the interpolated conclusions from them, it does show how far afield one can go if one starts from the flawed premise of Biblical inerrancy and infallibility.